Skip to main content

 Buffered creatine

 Buffered creatine has a higher pH and is, therefore, more alkaline than both of the other creatine forms mentioned here.
 It’s created when creatine is buffered with sodium bicarbonate and/or sodium carbonate.
-This is also an effective form because when the creatine is processed by the body, there are fewer useless byproducts produced than with other types of creatine.
+This is also an effective form because when the body processes the creatine, fewer useless byproducts are produced than with other types of creatine.

 Daniel Apodaca / Unsplash